LEVITTOWN PLAZA

 For the third Stateside Levittown project, William J. Levitt acquired 4,900 acres in the New Jersey hinterlands northeast of Philadelphia.
 In fact, the entirety of Burlington County's Willingboro Township was purchased in 1955, with some 15,000 Levitt & Sons homes originally plotted.
 12,000 would be built.

-As with the Levittown, Pennsylvania complex, an open-air shopping center was built to serve as the defacto downtown.
-The complex-to-be was designed by Chicago's Loebl, Schlossman & Bennett firm.
+In Levittown, New Jersey, an open-air shopping center was built to serve as the defacto downtown.
+The complex was designed by Chicago's Loebl, Schlossman & Bennett firm.
 56 acres, situated 14.7 miles northeast of Philadelphia's Center City, were sectioned off.

 Construction was underway by July 1958, with the first operational tenant being a (35,000 square foot) Food Fair supermarket.
 This store, in Master Building One, opened for business on October 21, 1959.
 The PLAZA was officially dedicated with a 3-day celebration, which commenced on November 5, 1959.
 A ceremonial ribbon was cut by William J. Levitt.
 At this time, there were fifteen operational stores.

 Meanwhile, the first operational Master Building Two stores had opened for business.
 A Kiddie Mart and 1-level (33,000 square foot) F.W.
 Woolworth welcomed first customers on October 12, 1960.
 Other tenants in this section included Adam's Clothes, Miles Shoes, Joy Hosiery, Stanford-Reed men's wear and the subterranean Levittown Lanes bowling alley.
 The shopping complex now covered approximately 155,600 leasable square feet and housed twenty-three stores and services.

-A freestanding movie house was built near the southwest parking area.
+A freestanding movie house was built adjacent to the southwest parking area.
 The Fox Theaters, Incorporated Fox On The Plaza showed its first feature on March 23, 1961.
 Soon after, stores in Master Building Three began to open.
 By April 1961, the LEVITTOWN PLAZA mall covered 200,000 leasable square feet and contained thirty stores beneath its awnings.
 These included Father & Son Shoes, Dial Shoes, Berda Linen Shops and Plaza Shoe Repair.

 Ground was broken on the east end of the complex on March 12, 1963.
 A 2-level (94,000 square foot) Sears was being built.
 Its freestanding (26,000 square foot) Sears Auto Center opened on December 6, 1963.
 The main store made its debut on February 12, 1964.
 Adjacent inline stores, such as Charming Shoppes and Record Rack, were dedicated in March 1964.
 The mall now encompassed over 300,000 leasable square feet.